 3480.2 The District Administrator may, prior to the informal fact-finding hearing, reinstate the employee who has been

 voluntarily absent if the employee provides a satisfactory explanation.
-If the employee is reinstated after providing a satisfactory explanation, back pay for the period of absence may be disallowed, including the employee's use of vacation or "comp" time to cover the period of absence.
+If the employee is reinstated after providing a satisfactory explanation, back pay for the period of absence may be disallowed, including the employee's use of vacation or accrued comp time to cover the period of absence.

 3480.3 If the District Administrator determines, as a result of the evidence presented at the fact-finding hearing, that the